Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Pittsburgh Stats and Trends

-- In Pittsburgh's 13 games this year, it has 10 wins against the spread.

-- Pittsburgh's games this year have eclipsed the over/under in 61.5% of its opportunities (eight times in 13 games with a set point total).
+- Pittsburgh's games this year have gone over the point total in 61.5% of its opportunities (eight times in 13 games with a set point total).

-- Pittsburgh is 10-3 against the spread and 11-2 overall in games when it records more than 25.7 points.
+- Pittsburgh is 10-3 against the spread and 11-2 overall when the team notches more than 25.7 points.

 - The Panthers have turned the ball over 14 times, five fewer times than the Spartans have forced turnovers (19).